opensearch-project/documentation-website/_opensearch/rest-api/analyze-apis/perform-text-analysis.md

 You can create your own analyzer and specify it in an analyze request.

 In this scenario, a custom analyzer `lowercase_ascii_folding` has been created and associated with the `books2` index.
-The analyzer converts text to lower case and converts non-ascii characters to ascii.
+The analyzer converts text to lowercase and converts non-ASCII characters to ASCII.

 The following request applies the custom analyzer to the provided text: